All Episodes

 But fencing slows the tide, allows us to focus the resources where we need to.

-You can still use border patrol agents, cameras, focus on points of entry, and get operational control of the border.
+You can still use Border Patrol agents, cameras, focus on points of entry, and get operational control of the border.

 That's all we're asking for.

-That's what the border patrol agents want, and that's what Texans want.
+That's what the Border Patrol agents want.

-Do you see any wobbling at all among Republicans or are they willing, you know, especially you're hearing every you know story about every furloughed employee who will they'll all get their back pay.
+Or are they willing, especially you're hearing every story about every furloughed employee who will, they'll all get their back pay.

 I know it's inconvenient.